 What’s happening in the fashion industry is very similar to what is happening in the food industry.
 Heavy chemicals and pesticides are being used, having a great impact on the environment.
 Throughout the supply chain we are committed to using as many organic and natural fibres, with minimal chemicals, as possible.

 Synthetic fibres, most commonly polyester, need industrial circulation to manage recycling and re-recycling and we don’t believe that there is the appropriate infrastructure in place for this.
 Furthermore, when they are washed, synthetic fibres shed tiny particles of plastic into the water system that end up in our oceans.
 Plastic is already a huge issue for our planet, and tiny particles like this are currently impossible to catch.
 They therefore end up polluting our water, causing damage to the environment and contaminating fish and other marine life.
 So until innovation and development gets to the level where we believe synthetics are a safe option, we remain committed to virgin and recycled natural fibres.

 Natural fibres such as organic cotton, wool and botanic fibres such as TENCEL™ branded lyocell fibres make up the vast majority of our collections.
 Our cotton is bought under the GOTS certification, ensuring every worker is paid a living wage.
 Our denim originates from Isko and is then produced within small artisan manufacturers who are certified with GOTS, Nordic SWAN Ecolabel, EU Ecolabel and FWF.
-We buy our Lyocell from Tencel™ which is made from sustainably grown wood and produced in a closed loop process..
+We buy our TENCEL™ Lyocell from Lenzing Group who ensure the fibres are from sustainably grown wood and produced in a closed loop process.

 Whilst we are focusing on ensuring the best environmental standards of producing your garments, you can make a big difference too on what you do with your garment once you own it.